 This was always going to be the case!
 It is impossible to formulate a one size fits all nutrient program for varying cultivars and growing methodologies.
-The best you can hope for is to luxury (excessively) feed which just about all instances results in lower yields and lower THC production than would occur under a well-managed, optimised, custom formulated nutrient program.
+The best you can hope for is to luxury (excessively) feed which just about all instances results in lower yield and cannabinoid production than would occur under a well-managed, optimised, custom formulated nutrient program.

 In some cases, manufacturers have got things horribly wrong, which undoubtedly leads to quite significant yield losses.
 Perhaps not too surprisingly, some of the manufacturers who make the most grandiose marketing claims are actually the ones who produce the most substandard products.
 In some cases where I have lab analysed the same products a couple of times in the same year I have found massive discrepancies in the formulations/products as a result of poor batch-to-batch quality control.
 In other cases, I have caught manufacturers out making false label claims, and in a few cases I have busted and exposed suppliers for highly unethical (depraved) practices such as claiming their products were e.g. organic when, in fact, they were anything but.